gmovia/Git/README.md

 ## Second Version
 The second version includes complementary commands: check-ignore, ls-files, ls-tree, show-ref, rebase and tag.
 Also, includes the config file and the log file.

+## Third Version
+The latest version of Git has been enhanced with a set of features that streamline and improve collaborative code management.
+Users can now create, modify, and review pull requests directly from the command-line interface.
+This new functionality enables smoother collaboration as developers can view commits, review pending pull requests, and obtain detailed information about each of them.
+With these enhancements, the collaborative experience in Git projects becomes more efficient and accessible, facilitating coordination among development teams.

 ## Authors

 Name | Code | Email